|

 Educational Toys

-* Educational toys.
+* Other educational toys.
 Walk into the gift shop of a big museum, and you'll probably find an interesting array of toys and games that have an educational value.
-We need toys and items like these: a microscope, prisms, anatomical models, small items for science experiments, sample rocks, minerals, and fossils, simple games that require various types of reasoning, thinking, or spatial logic, "Tensegritoy," a telescope (the low-priced ones at Galileoscope look good)– anything that helps children see things in a new way is educational.
+We need toys and items like these: a microscope, prisms, anatomical models, small items for science experiments, sample rocks, minerals, and fossils, simple games that require various types of reasoning, thinking, or spatial logic, "Magnatiles", "Tensegritoy," anything that helps children and young adults to see things in a new way is educational.
 Used items from your family, or your friends, are fine.
 Do you have a View-Master, which lets you see pictures in 3-D, that has fallen out of use?
-That, and View-Master disks, are very welcome.
+(We already have View-Master disks, but the View-Masters themselves have been used until they've fallen apart.)

 Books

 We need the educational toys and items, described above, much more than we need English-language books.
-If you are determined to bring books, here are some guidelines:
+If you want to bring books, here are some guidelines:

 * Easy, interesting non-fiction.
 We have many English picture books and story books.
-What we need much more are non-fiction books which (1) are written on about a 3rd to 6th grade level, with simple words; and (2) the subject and approach are interesting.
+What we need most are non-fiction books which (1) are written on about a 1st to 6th grade level, with simple words; and (2) the subject and approach are interesting.
 Subjects can range widely: nature, (animals, plants, the solar system), history (esp. but not only ancient history and cultures), health, numbers, biographies of significant people in Asia.
 Anything with a focus on Asia is especially good.
-Books about modern suburban or urban life in the west are not needed.
-Many books from the now-out-of-print "Step-Up Books" series, which Random House published in the U.S., are good.

 * Your favorite book.
 We don't need large quantities of books.
 But if you particularly loved one book as a child, or a child you know has a special favorite, we'd welcome a copy.
 We use these for inspiration by our staff.
 When you arrive, ask if there's an opportunity to talk with some of the staff about what makes this book special.